-Before sending us your submission, please take the time to read through this page.
+Before sending us your submission, please read through this page.
 If you’d like to discuss anything related to the call for proposals or your talk idea, feel free to email us at organizers@seleniumconf.org.

 Submit a TalkWhat topics are we looking for?